ELECTRIC VEHICLE CHARGING

 Also known as: slow charging, Mode 2, granny charging, trickle charging, standard charging, 3 pin charging, AC (alternating current) charging

-You can buy an accessory charging cable from us for charging your vehicle from a standard household 3 pin socket.
-However, charging in this way isn’t something we recommend as your daily charging solution.
+A domestic charging cable is supplied with your DS for charging your vehicle from a standard household 3-pin socket.
+However, charging in this way is not something we recommend as your daily charging solution and sockets should always be checked for suitability by a qualified electrician.

 For starters, it takes a long time: to fully charge the 50kWh batteries in our battery electric vehicles can take 22 hours from a typical domestic household!